The impact of nonheritable variation in division rates on population growth across environments: Conclusions

 \section{Conclusions}

-We analysed models developed in \cite{gomes2019effects}, where inter-individual variation in rates of cell division was built into bacterial growth models.
-We showed that this variation leads to reduced population growth in favorable regimes but also reduced population killing in detrimental environments.
-By treating environmental stress as a model parameter, we then showed that the reduction in population growth rates aggravates with stress.
+We analysed models originally developed by \cite{gomes2019effects}, where inter-individual variation in cell division rates was integrated into population growth dynamics.
+Our results demonstrate that this individual-level variation reduces population growth in favourable regimes, but conversely mitigates population decline in detrimental environments.
+Furthermore, by treating environmental stress as an explicit model parameter, we showed that the resulting reduction in population growth rates scales nonlinearly and becomes aggravated under stress.

-We applied the models to data on growth rates for populations of green algae {\em C. reinhardtii}.
-Specifically, we compared growth rates of two ancestral strains (CC-2344 and CC-2931) and respective mutation accumulation (MA) lines, measured along a gradient of NaCl, a salt known to affect the performance of {\em C. reinhardtii} \cite{kraemer2016}.
-The data show that MA lines grow consistently slower than their ancestors, and that this effect aggravates with stress.
-This has an immediate interpretation that individual mutants divide more slowly and are more vulnerable to stress.
-With our models, however, we showed that an entirely different interpretation also appears compatible with the data.
-How about MA lines being more variable in individual rates of cell division?
-This feature alone can explain the observations; even if MA populations had the same or higher mean division rate (calculated over all individuals in the respective populations), and all individuals were equally affected by stress, the population-level trends would be as observed by the experimenters solely due to the variance effect.
-This is a new hypothesis that can be subject to further testing using adequate experiments and statistics.
+We applied this theoretical framework to empirical data on growth rates from populations of the green alga \emph{C. reinhardtii}.
+Specifically, we examined the growth rates of two ancestral strains (CC-2344 and CC-2931) and their respective mutation accumulation (MA) lines along an environmental gradient of NaCl, a stressor known to impair \emph{C. reinhardtii} performance \cite{kraemer2016}.
+The empirical data reveal that MA lines exhibit consistently lower sample mean growth rates ($\bar{r}_m < \bar{r}_a$) than their ancestors, a deficit that amplifies with increasing stress.
+While the conventional interpretation of these trends is that individual mutants divide more slowly and suffer higher baseline vulnerability to stress, our models demonstrate that an entirely different biological mechanism is equally compatible with the data.
+Specifically, we propose that the observed patterns could stem from MA lines exhibiting greater individual-level variance in cell division rates.
+This variance effect alone is sufficient to explain the experimental trends.
+Even if the underlying mean division rates across individuals remained identical to (or higher than) the ancestor, and even if all individuals experienced the same physiological sensitivity to stress, population-level growth would decline exactly as observed sole due to the variance effect.
+This introduces a novel, testable hypothesis that can be subjected to future empirical validation using single-cell tracking and targeted statistical approaches.